s-kawara/powerapps-docs.ja-jp/powerapps-docs/developer/common-data-service/xrm-tooling/use-messages-executecrmorganizationrequest-method.md

 # <a name="use-messages-with-the-executecrmorganizationrequest-method"></a>ExecuteCrmOrganizationRequest メソッドでメッセージを使用する

 <!-- TODO:
-In addition to using the <xref:Microsoft.Xrm.Sdk.IOrganizationService>.<xref:Microsoft.Xrm.Sdk.IOrganizationService.Execute*> method, you can now use the <xref:Microsoft.Xrm.Tooling.Connector.CrmServiceClient>.<xref:Microsoft.Xrm.Tooling.Connector.CrmServiceClient.ExecuteCrmOrganizationRequest*> method to execute the xRM and CDS for Apps Customer Engagement messages.
+In addition to using the <xref:Microsoft.Xrm.Sdk.IOrganizationService>.<xref:Microsoft.Xrm.Sdk.IOrganizationService.Execute*> method, you can now use the <xref:Microsoft.Xrm.Tooling.Connector.CrmServiceClient>.<xref:Microsoft.Xrm.Tooling.Connector.CrmServiceClient.ExecuteCrmOrganizationRequest*> method to execute the xRM and Common Data Service Customer Engagement messages.
 Similar to the <xref:Microsoft.Xrm.Sdk.IOrganizationService.Execute*> method, the <xref:Microsoft.Xrm.Tooling.Connector.CrmServiceClient.ExecuteCrmOrganizationRequest*> method takes a message request class as a parameter and returns a message response class.
-For a list of messages that you can execute using the <xref:Microsoft.Xrm.Tooling.Connector.CrmServiceClient>.<xref:Microsoft.Xrm.Tooling.Connector.CrmServiceClient.ExecuteCrmOrganizationRequest*> method, see [xRM Messages in the Organization Service](../org-service/xrm-messages-organization-service.md) and [CDS for Apps Messages in the Organization Service](../org-service/organization-service-messages.md).   -->
+For a list of messages that you can execute using the <xref:Microsoft.Xrm.Tooling.Connector.CrmServiceClient>.<xref:Microsoft.Xrm.Tooling.Connector.CrmServiceClient.ExecuteCrmOrganizationRequest*> method, see [xRM Messages in the Organization Service](../org-service/xrm-messages-organization-service.md) and [Common Data Service Messages in the Organization Service](../org-service/organization-service-messages.md).   -->

  次のコード サンプルは、<xref:Microsoft.Xrm.Tooling.Connector.CrmServiceClient.ExecuteCrmOrganizationRequest*> メソッドを使用してメッセージを実行する方法を示しています。